mostafa-charkazi/cordic/README.md

 # cordic
-Cordic algorithim to calculate Sine and Cosine

-Verilog description, Python and Matlab
+An implementation of the CORDIC algorithim to calculate Sine and Cosine in Verilog, Python and Matlab